Instructions for Authors

 -Identify all elements found in the figure in the figure caption; and use boxes, circles, etc., as coordinate points in graphs.

-7-OPEN ACCESS PUBLICATION
+OPEN ACCESS PUBLICATION

 User License Agreement

 JUAPS provides access to archived material through JUAPS archives.
-Manuscripts are the parts of an open archive are made freely available from JUAPS website after a certain period, which begins from the final publication date of the manuscript.
+Manuscripts are the parts of an open archive that are made freely available from the JUAPS website after a certain period, which begins from the final publication date of the manuscript.
 Users or readers of the authors’ manuscript also need to be clear about how they can use the manuscript.
-All articles published open access will be immediately and permanently free for everyone to read and download.
-Permitted reuse is defined by Creative Commons user license called "Creative Common Attribution".
-In addition, Anbar Journal of pure Sciences retains the copyright of published articles, which is released under a “Creative Commons Attribution License for CC-BY-4.0” enabling the unrestricted use, distribution, and reproduction of an article in any medium, provided that the original work is properly cited.
+All articles published under open access will be immediately and permanently free for everyone to read and download.
+Permitted reuse is defined by a Creative Commons user license called "Creative Common Attribution CC-BY-4.0” enabling the unrestricted use, distribution, and reproduction of an article in any medium, provided that the original work is properly cited.

-10-ROLE OF FUNDING SOURCE
+ROLE OF FUNDING SOURCE

-Authors are requested to clearly identify who provided financial support for the conduct of research and/or preparation of the article and briefly describe the role of the funder/sponsor in any part of the work including design and conduct of the study, data collection, data management, data analysis and interpretation, preparation, review and approval of the manuscript.
+Authors are requested to clearly identify who provided financial support for the conduct of research and/or preparation of the article and briefly describe the role of the funder/sponsor in any part of the work, including design and conduct of the study, data collection, data management, data analysis and interpretation, preparation, review, and approval of the manuscript.
 The following rules should be followed:

 - The sentence should begin with: ‘This work was supported by …’.

-- The full official funding agency name should be given in an expandable form not in an abbreviated form.
+- The full official funding agency name should be given in an expandable form, not in an abbreviated form.